|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 In November the Russians renewed their advance toward Silesia but were again attacked by the Germans, this time at Lodz.
 The Germans had hoped that the capture of this important rail center along with Warsaw would end the threat to Silesia.
 The Russian line held and a counterattack forced the Germans back but exhaustion also put a stop to their offensive.
 In December the reinforced Germans made another push capturing Lodz but they could not advance much further.
 Both sides then began to entrench leading to a stalemate in this sector that would last the winter.

 After receiving German reinforcements, Conrad launched an offensive against the Russians near Cracow.
-After a good start he was pushed back once the Russians were reinforced, and ended up loosing control over strategic Carpathian mountain passes.
-Control of the passes could easily allow Russian armies to enter the Hungarian Plain and threaten both Budapest and German Silesia.
-Conrad then rallied his forces in December and secured a victory at the Battle of Limanowa-Lapanow, eliminating the Russian threat.
+After a good start he was pushed back into the Carpathians once the Russians were reinforced, which threatened control over strategic mountain passes leading to the Hungarian Plain and Budapest.
+Conrad rallied his forces in December and secured a victory at the Battle of Limanowa-Lapanow, eliminating the immediate Russian threat.
+The Russians however were not driven out of the mountains, and they fortified strategic positions.

-The snowy mountain backdrop of the Carpathian Mountains provided Austro-Hungarian publishers with the excuse to produce many cards of the fighting here as the romanticism and drama attracted a wide audience.
+The snowy mountain backdrop of the Carpathian Mountains provided Austro-Hungarian publishers with the excuse to produce many cards of romanticized fighting as this sought of drama attracted a wide audience.
 The real significance of these battles did not matter; it was a chance to provide the public with scenes of their army driving back the Russians and taking many prisoners.
 As with depictions of their other fronts, it seemed that Austro-Hungarian troops did nothing but win every encounter they fought.
+The truth was that the quick campaign envisioned dragged on and many Austro-Hungarian soldiers not equipped to fight a prolonged winter war froze to death.
+Collectively, the three offensives in the Carpathian Mountains cost more lives than any other battle fought in the Great War, and decimated the core of the Austrian Imperial Army.

 The German faint toward Warsaw in January led to the Battle of Bolimov.
 Here the Germans used poison gas laden artillery shells against the Russians but this innovative weapon only managed to cause confusion on both sides.
 To take advantage of this situation the Russians counterattacked only to suffer high casualties at the hands of conventional artillery fire.